 The prefrontal cortex which controls decision-making and judgments is especially harmed from a lack of sleep.
 Research has shown that sleep deprivation and fatigue can result in risky, impulsive behavior and a lack of self-control.
 Pretty dangerous if you’ve got a high-stakes job, or are already prone to online shopping.

 This one’s pretty obvious.
 We’ve all fallen victim to the cranky grumblings of a sleepy grouch at some point in our lives.
-Knowing that it’s due to increased activity in the amygdala (area responsible for negative emotions) and a disconnect between the amygdala and the area of the brain that regulates it, may help you empathize with and tolerate such grouches.
+Knowing that it’s due to increased activity in the amygdala, the area responsible for negative emotions, and a disconnect between the amygdala and the area of the brain that regulates it, may help you empathize with and tolerate such grouches.